Gunboats/CS151-LibraryManagement-3Anchors/README.md

 * The system supports borrowing books: users can borrow books from the library.
 * The system supports checking borrowed books: users can check the currently borrowed books and return them.
 * The system supports catalog browsing: users can browse the library's catalog to view available books.
-* The system supports adding/removing users: the library can add new users to the system as well as delete users.
 * The system supports adding/removing books: librarians can add new books to the catalog or delete books from the catalog.
 ### Solution